In This Article

 Chevron FCU didn't stop at the core-to-LOS connection.
 The credit union extended MortgageExchange to the servicing layer and beyond.
 In a parallel project, Chevron linked Finastra's Servicing Director with Blue Sage through MortgageExchange, so new mortgages board into the servicing system at the moment of closing, with no manual intervention.
 The credit union also used MortgageExchange to connect the Fiserv wire transfer module, ensuring every critical banking platform became part of one unified data network.

 The fact that MortgageExchange handles multiple integrations from a single platform matters.
 Each connection addresses a specific data exchange need, from core accounting entries to servicing onboarding, all through one centralized service maintained by ABT.
+When a vendor releases an update that changes an API endpoint or field name, ABT handles the connector maintenance.
+Chevron FCU's IT team doesn't troubleshoot it.

 What Changed After MortgageExchange